AhThe2nd/ServerSideFinalProject/README.md

 and can then view their all-time stats again.
 If they return to the home screen they are presented with a message that says to return tomorrow to play again.

 ## Administration
 There is an administration route located at /admin.
 This is a protected route and you must login first at /login.
-I did not feel it was necessary to link to these routes from within the app so you will have to navigate to them manually.
-Eric, your credentials will be in the dropbox along with some sample JSON files for use in the administration route.
+I did not feel it was necessary to link to these routes from within the app <strong>so you will have to start by manually navigating to the /login route but it will take you to /admin upon log in.</strong> Eric, your credentials will be in the dropbox along with some sample JSON files for use in the administration route.

 ### Overwriting the database